articblush/nvim/README.md

 ### Vim plug

-Put this in ur config
+Put this in your config

 ```vim
 Plug 'articblush/articblush.nvim', { 'as': 'articblush' }